hchan/tachyonsJourney/README.md

 An educational game about a character named Tachyon and his journey across the universe and time.

+His journey begins at the first planck time after the Big Bang, the beginning of the universe.
+Tachyon, the main protagonist, is both optimistic and curious about the universe and travels around at a speed faster than light to unravel the mysteries of the universe.
+Join Tachyon as he discovers fundamental physics such as gravity and fusion.

-His journey begins at the first planck time of the universe right after the Big Bang He meets interesting characters in his Journey from Infrared to Gamma and partakes in various events such as races against Sound and Light and mazes through wormholes.
+He meets interesting characters in his Journey from Infrared to Gamma and partakes in various events such as races against Sound and Light and mazes through wormholes.
 Experience Tachyon's journey as he observes the births of moons, planets, suns, black holes,